-The Bay Cup is a non profit organization that coordinates a group of fencing tournaments within the Greater San Francisco Bay Area.
+The Bay Cup is an organization that coordinates a group of fencing tournaments within the Greater San Francisco Bay Area.
 The organization is directed by representatives from the Northern California, Central California, and Mountain Valley Divisions of USA Fencing.
 Bay Cup tournaments are hosted by fencing clubs in these divisions at venues from Santa Cruz to Sacramento and everywhere in between.

 The Bay Cup is not an entity of USA Fencing or of the local divisions.
 Any questions regarding ROCs, RJCCs, SYCs, JOs, or NACs should be directed to the National Office, and any questions regarding Divisional Qualifiers should be directed to the appropriate Division.
 Contact information can be found here.

 The Bay Cup codes are a combination of letters and numbers.

 The letters represent an age category, rating group, gender, and weapon.
 The last number is a count of how many of these series events have taken place over the course of the season.

 DV2WF1 = Division 2 Women’s Foil 1